marnelfr/udemy.react/README.md

   return response
 }
 ````
-In case, we throw an error, react-router will render the closest error page to our component.
+In case, we throw something, react-router will render the closest error page to our component.
 in the error page, we can access the error thanks to the ``useRouteError()`` hook.\
 In case we return an object, we shall get that object.
 Otherwise, we could take advantage of the
 status code provided by the ``Response`` object.